Barcode36/Gestionale-JavaFX/README.md

 # Gestionale-JavaFX
 # version 0.9 RTM

 This software is released "as is" and it is under development.
-To develop the graphic interface i'm using SceneBuilder for Java FX.
+To develop the user interface i'm using SceneBuilder for Java FX.
 For any suggestion or to report a bug please contact the developer.
 The database runs on postgresql.